Abdulla-Alkhulaqui/ST-EXAM/README.md

 Q4\
 Which statement is true for daily Scrum? (not included)\
 --- A. The daily Scrum is led by the Scrum Master.\
---- B. During the daily Scrum, team members report to the Scrum Master on their progress.\
+&check; B. During the daily Scrum, team members report to the Scrum Master on their progress.\
---- C. During the daily Scrum, the goal is to remove obstacles that affect the team.\
+&check; C. During the daily Scrum, the goal is to remove obstacles that affect the team.\
 --- D. The daily Scrum can last up to 15 minutes.

 Q5\
 Test-driven development (TDD) is a software development methodology according to which…\
---- A. the tests must be written before the actual program code is implemented.\
+&check; A. the tests must be written before the actual program code is implemented.\
 --- B. tests must be performed on each unit after the actual program code has been implemented.\
 --- C. new program code can be implemented after approval by the test colleague.\
 --- D. the test report must be assigned to the documentation one day before the implementation of the new program code.